nothonxhina/private_investigator/README.md

 Note that this repo will not contain all emojis, API keys, sensitive information that the bot uses as for obvious reasons, would have a chance to be abused.

+This repository will update every .5 updates such as 1.5, 2.5, etc

 Some code may differ from original source code due to the mentioned sensitive information above.

 **Terms and Conditions**